 Don’t use fabric conditioners

 Fabric conditioners will coat and clog up the fibres making them less effective.
-I recommend adding a splash of distilled white vinegar into the conditioner compartment instead.
+I recommend adding a splash of white distilled vinegar into the conditioner compartment instead.
 Vinegar will help to naturally soften and sanitize your cloths.

 If you used fabric conditioner on your cloths by mistake you can correct the issue by doing another couple of washes.